Dakotaa/CallOfDidgeridoo-EmuWarfare/README.md

 # Call of Didgeridoo: Emu Warfare

-A 2D top-down, somewhat historically accurate game about The Great Emu War of 1932.
+A poorly drawn and animated, 2D, top-down, somewhat historically accurate game about The Great Emu War of 1932.

 Highschool computer science class project.